The four most important questions to ask!

 - What input could they provide for a selection and a possible implementation?

 It might be a good idea to involve a group of users of various disciplines in the selection of a webshop link as well.
 This has the advantage of creating ambassadors of a sort for the proposed solution.
 The disadvantage may be that this could affect the duration of the selection process.
 However, by involving others in this process, you’re able to collect valuable insights that might affect the chances of successful implementation.
 By asking the right questions, you’re better able to assess what the integration can (or should) profit.

 (3) Which business processes do you want to automate?

-As they say, time is precious and time is money.
-You can only spend your time once, which is why time savings are one of the most common arguments for integrating your webshop with Microsoft Dynamics 365.
+As they say, time is precious, and time is money.
+You can only spend your time once, which is why time savings are one of the most common arguments for integrating your webshop into Microsoft Dynamics 365.
 The webshop link allows you to automate different processes between departments, ensuring they don’t have to take place manually.
-With a link, an increase in customers and/or sales doesn’t equal more work, allowing you to focus instead on online growth.
+With a link, an increase in customers and sales doesn’t equal more work, allowing you to focus on online growth.